axibase/atsd/rule-engine/functions-time.md

 Available time zones and their offsets are listed in [time zones](../shared/timezone-list.md).

-The default pattern is ISO8601 format `yyyy-MM-ddTHH:mm:ss[.SSS]'Z'` and the default time zone is the server time zone.
+The default pattern is ISO8601 format `yyyy-MM-dd'T'HH:mm:ss[.SSS]'Z'` and the default time zone is the server time zone.

 > The function will raise an error if the time zone (or offset from UTC) is specified in the date string `d` and it differs from the time zone (offset) `z`.